 The Institute for Spatial Information and Surveying Technology (i3mainz) has made a decisive contribution to the research profile of Mainz University of Applied Sciences.
 The internationally recognized institute is one of Germany's two outstanding institutes in the field of space-related information and surveying technology and has undergone dynamic development.
 It is the most successful institute in terms of publicly acquired third-party funding (BMBF, BMWi, DFG, EU) at Mainz University of Applied Sciences.
-The i3mainz is currently initiating an EU-funded international project on the targeted application of spatial metrology for the humanities with partners from 25 countries.
+From 2012 - 2016 the i3mainz led an EU-funded international project on the targeted application of spatial metrology for the humanities with 60 partners from 28 countries.
 Together with the two institutes of the School of Design, the Institute for Media Design (img) and the Gutenberg Design Lab, some of the research projects are implemented in a media- and design-oriented manner.
 The research work of these two institutes focuses on the communication of design, multidimensional visualization and time-based design solutions.
 The regular national and international design awards testify to the quality of the work.

 Another successful field of research has developed in the field of civil engineering on the topic of "composite materials", represented by the Institute for Innovative Structures (iS-mainz), which emerged from the former Institute for Sandwich Technology, one of the nationally leading research institutions in the field of sandwich construction and currently the second strongest research institute of Mainz University of Applied Sciences.
 With the help of a number of newly appointed professors, the iS-mainz has strategically realigned itself and bundles the competences of lightweight steel construction, building dynamics, timber construction and material and design development.